ubirch/ubirch-ethereum-service/README.md

     geth --identity "MyTestNetNode" --datadir YOUR_DATADIR --nodiscover --rpc --networkid 1999 --rpcapi="db,eth,net,web3,personal,web3" console

+and type in the console :

+        personal.newAccount()

-and type personal.newAccount() in the console.
-This will give you an ETH address and ask you for a passphrase which you must not forget.
+This will give you an ETH address and ask you for a passphrase which you must not forget as it gives you access to your private key, and thus, to your money. <br>

 Finally run: